 |

-(b.
+SABILLA PLYMPTON (b.
 1712) m.
-Moses Johnson
+Moses Johnson |

 Generation 1

 SGT.
-JOHN PLYMPTON (abt 1620 - 1677) of Dedhanm Medfield and Springfield
+JOHN PLYMPTON (abt 1620 - 1677) of Dedham, Medfield and Deerfield, Franklin, Massachusetts

 Parents: Unknown

 John Plympton was born about 1620.
-[Ref] He was burned at the stake in 1677.
-[Ref, p.
-10] He married Jane Damon [Ref] on 13 Mar 1644 in Dedham.
-[Ref] Jane was born about 1626.
+[Ref] He probably died in 1675.
+He married Jane Damon [Ref] on 13 Mar 1644 in Dedham.
+[Ref, "Jane Dummin"][Ref] Jane was born about 1626.
+She married second Nicholas Hide on 16 Mar 1679.
+[Ref, 3;447-8]

-Chase [Ref] presents an interesting, if unabashedly fictionalised, account of his life.
+Chase [Ref] presents an interesting, if unabashedly fictionalised, account of John's life.
 He presents a conjecture about John's English background, suggesting that he was a Puritan who fell out with his staunchly Catholic family.

 In 1635 Abigail, the wife of John Eaton and widow of Unknown Dammant came to New England on the Elizabeth and Ann with her children Jane Dammand, age 9, Marie Eaton, age 4 and Thomas Eaton, Age 1.
 Her husband John Eaton and son John Dammant also came to New England and the family settled in Dedham.
 [Ref] John Eaton left John Dammant of Reading and John Plympton each five pounds in his will, dated 2 (9) 1658.
+[Ref] Jane Damat, the daughter of "our sister Eaton" of the church at Watertown was received into the church at Dedham on 4 (10) 1640.
+[Ref] John Damat joined on 9 (1) 1645.
 [Ref]

 John Plympton had the signature (reproduced in Chase [Ref]) of an educated man.
 The inventory on his estate included books.
 [Ref]